 More than $600 million was wagered in the first nine days (Jan.
-8-16) of mobile New York sports betting, obliterating records for any previous state launch — and that was without the Giants or Jets playing meaningful football and the Knicks treading water.
+8-16) of NY Sports Betting Apps, obliterating records for any previous state launch — and that was without the Giants or Jets playing meaningful football and the Knicks treading water.

 Caesars New York led sportsbooks in New York in handle, followed by FanDuel NY and DraftKings New York.
 Since those three and BetRivers launched on Jan.
 8, two others have gone live with a third on the way.

 BetMGM New York launched on Jan.
 17 and PointsBet New York went live on Jan.
 24. WynnBET NY will be the next to launch.

 Those first nine days pulled in more than $24 million in tax revenue for New York, due to the state’s 51% tax rate on gross gaming revenues.